stephenjayakar/stephenjayakar.github.io/content/posts/chatgpt-not-compiler.md

 I had already tried giving ChatGPT simple `diff` outputs to see if it could improve the matches, and didn't succeed, so I hoped that giving it a richer picture of the diff would improve its output.

-I ended up going on a deep dive to see how `decomp.me` accomplished this.
+I ended up going on a deep dive to see how `decomp.me` accomplished their rich ASM diff view.
 After some trudging through the codebase, I found where the magic happens: [this file](https://github.com/decompme/decomp.me/blob/master/backend/coreapp/diff_wrapper.py#L1) wraps a library called `asm-differ` ([GitHub](https://github.com/simonlindholm/asm-differ)).

 At first, I was excited to find out that it was a library already by itself.
-However, the program isn't super easy to call for a one-off situation: it's meant to be used with a C project.
+However, the library isn't super easy to call for a one-off situation: it's meant to be used with a C project.
 I did go through the pains of configuring it properly to make sure it's output was what I was looking for first.
 Then, I ended up doing something similar to what `decomp.me` did - write a wrapper program that calls into internal methods of `asm-differ` and manufactures a project config in-memory.
-[Here's](https://github.com/stephenjayakar/magic-decomp/blob/main/diff_wrapper.py) where I did that.
-It's a little jank as it definitely expects some files to be in the right places, but more on that later.
-The ASM output ends up being almost exactly like the website's, which is a huge win! 🎊
+[Here's](https://github.com/stephenjayakar/magic-decomp/blob/main/diff_wrapper.py) where I did that, and [here's](https://github.com/decompme/decomp.me/blob/main/backend/coreapp/diff_wrapper.py#L1) where `decomp.me` did it.
+My implementation is a little janky as it definitely expects some files to be in the right places, but more on that later.
+The ASM diff ends up being almost exactly like the website's, which is a huge win! 🎊

 # The state machine